 It’s time that we stop pretending that “cell phones” bear any relation to the telephone.
 We’re only kidding ourselves, and we’re not fooling anyone.
 I can make Google Voice calls from my PC, but does that make my PC a telephone, or even a phone?
 Certainly not – a term “soft phone” has been developed for software, like Google Voice, that performs functions of a “phone”, but this is just another attempt to continue tracing any sort of voice technology in today’s world to the “phone”.
 We may as well call ham radios “phones” if that is the intention.

 Cell phones are an embarrassment to us phone phreaks.
 When people think of “phones”, they think of cell phones – of smartphones – but rarely of Bell’s invention – and of course, we have no interest at all in having any association with the device that has all but ruined humanity.
-We may need to coin a more accurate term for VoIP phones, as they are not phones anymore than Skype is.
+Just a couple decades ago, I could've used the word "phone" and everyone would have understood me.
+Now, I must explicitly use the word "telephone" or I will most likely be misunderstood.
+The word "phone" has been all but banished from my vocabulary, unless in the presence of a fellow telephone collector.
+We may need to coin a more accurate term for VoIP phones, as they are not phones any more so than Skype is.
 But in the meantime, we should stop fooling ourselves, and follow Europe’s example.
 In the good old days, these devices did not exist at all.
 Perhaps in the future, this fad will have disappeared – either that, or we will have gone extinct first.
 But right now, we can make a conscious effort to be more “correct” and disassociate mobile phones with the term “phone” completely.
 Mobiles will continue to be used by hundreds of millions for the near future, but at least us phones phreaks may have our dignity.